 Is it the freedom you look for the most, or you want to travel the world, or you want to make a lot of money playing.

 Your long-term goal, while somewhat hard to define this early on, will also play a big part in choosing what you are going to play and the likelihood of you being happy with your newly-found career path.

 Why You Want To Learn How To Become a Professional Poker Player?

 People get into poker for a variety of reasons, and before you take the plunge, you should think long and hard about what it is that you’re seeking.

 Are you in for the money?

 If you’re looking to make a decent life, this should be more than achievable with some effort on your part.

 At the same time, many other professions can give you good living with much less stress.
 So once again, don’t dive to poker just because of the money.

 Unless you love the game and enjoy your time, spending six or more hours playing poker every day will feel just like any old job – with the added stress of swings, bad beats, and disappointments that come with close calls.

-Of course, if you ready to dedicate a lot of time for playing and learning, and even enjoy it, playing poker could be a great path to making money.
+Of course, if you ready to dedicate a lot of time to playing and learning, and even enjoy it, playing poker could be a great path to making money.